 Pandemic - This is very easy to relate Covid 19 pandemic.
-Past Pandemics Flu have also led to a rise in health Many people, even those without a have reported to finding the recent provoking and scary.
+Past Pandemics Bird Flu have also led to a rise in presentations.
+Many people, even diagnosable anxiety have reported to pandemic as anxiety provoking and scary.

 Personality - Certain personality features are known to be more common within health anxiety.
 An example of this would be someone who describes themselves as 'a worrier'.